rprashanth85/Supplier-Invoice-and-Payment-Forecasting/README.md

 7. Fine-Tuning and Adding Weights

 The final model incorporated XGBoost and Ridge Regressors, removing LSTM to reduce complexity.
 Weight adjustments optimized the hybrid approach.
 Results:
-	•	Meta-Model RMSE for Train Set: 4.71
+	•	Meta-Model accuracy for Train Set: 4.71
-	•	Meta-Model RMSE for Test Set: 5.81
+	•	Meta-Model accuracy for Test Set: 5.81
-	•	Meta-Model RMSE for Next 20 Days: 12.27
+	•	Meta-Model accuracy for Next 20 Days: 12.27
 With no overfitting or bias and closely matching forecast variance (1900.22) with actual variance (1906.80), this approach provided robust generalization.

 ![Prophet+ARIMA+XGBoost+Ridge](https://github.com/user-attachments/assets/2baf3de8-a166-400c-a9f2-1c726b6ac291)